Membership

-If you wish to join us now, we offer you membership until the end of next year for just a couple of pounds more than our annual renewal rate.
-We’ll welcome you with the summer magazine and you’ll receive six more quarterly issues during 2023/4.
-Your membership will run until the end of 2024.
-Excellent value!
+If you wish to join us now, we offer you membership until the end of next year.
+Tim Deacon, our Membership Secretary, will welcome you with the autumn magazine and you’ll also receive the winter issue plus you’ll get all four quarterly issues next year.

 When ordering membership, any other items you require from our online shop can be included at the same time; there is no need to order them separately.